CeliaBoiss/mergeTest/README.md

-This is a test repo for merge and conflicts.
+REMOTE This is a test repo for merge and conflicts.
 Bla
 Blabla